NotDonaldPump/Chirp/README.md

 cd Chirp
 ```

-We assume here you already have a version of Python and so you can install some package that are listed in the *requirement.txt*
+We assume here you already have a version of Python and so you can install some package that are listed in the *requirements.txt*

 ```
 pip install -r requirements.txt